The nuclear sector needs a broad range of educational backgrounds and skills to work in all areas throughout the nuclear lifecycle.

-The EPSRC is funding the development of supporting material for the teaching of nuclear topics at school.
+The Engineering and Physical Sciences Research Council is funding the development of supporting material for teaching nuclear topics at school.
 Through this project university material is being converted for schools to use in the classroom.

 The Smallpeice Trust (an educational charity), Urenco (the company which enriches uranium for fuel in the UK) and the National Nuclear Laboratory are supporting an annual residential course at the University of Manchester for two hundred 14-16 year olds who are interested in a career in the nuclear industry; NNL also supports a Smallpeice residential course at Lancaster University.